-1. Turn On/Off Airplane Mode
+1. Turn the Airplane Mode On and Off

-2. Allow YouTube to Use Mobile Data
+2. Make Sure YouTube is Allowed to Use Mobile Data

-3. Check YouTube Status on Downdetector
+3. Check if YouTube Is Down

 4. Use YouTube in Incognito Mode